-The World Bank says Turkey’s economy is likely to expand at a much slower pace in 2022 as rising domestic macroeconomic and financial challenges moderate growth in 2022 following unexpectedly strong economic growth in 2021.
+The World Bank said Turkey’s economy was likely to expand at a much slower pace in 2022 as rising domestic macroeconomic and financial challenges moderate growth in 2022 following unexpectedly strong economic growth in 2021.
 Despite this, Turkey’s startup ecosystem reached a record high investment volume, with $1.3 billion invested in 42 deals in the first quarter of 2022.

 Q1 2022 also brought some pleasant news about major tech companies investing in Turkey.
 In March 2022, Microsoft opened a research and development center in the country that will employ hundreds of engineers.
 Moreover, Amazon announced that it would create more than 1,000 jobs at its first logistics center in Istanbul with a $100 million investment.

 Named among the top 10 countries with the strongest growth in GitHub contributors in 2020, Turkey could be the next outsourcing destination.
 This article tells you about the country’s digital transformation and specific hiring models, as well as provides a list of job boards and directories for developers in Turkey.

 Basic Information and Indicators About Turkey